Tool Call

 tool_callevents from the current turn. - Ignore any whose

-toolCallIdalready has a matchingtool_result— those were handled inline by the server. - For each remaining tool call, determine whether it is an application-side tool (by matching the name against tools declared in the request) or a server-side tool:
+toolCallIdalready has a matchingtool_result— those were handled inline by the server. - For each remaining tool call, determine whether it is a client-side tool (by matching the name against tools declared in the request) or a server-side tool:

-- Application-side tool: execute it and collect the result.
+- Client-side tool: optionally prompt the user whether to proceed, then execute it and collect the result.

 - Server-side tool: prompt the user or apply policy to grant or deny permission.